Relativistic unitary coupled cluster method for ground-state molecular properties: Theoretical framework

-The first term in the above equation is the electronic contribution, named $\langle q_{zz}(\vec{R}_{k})\rangle$, which depends on the ground state wave-function.
-The second term $\Omega^{nuc}(\vec{R}_{K})$, which arises from the other nuclei in the molecule, depends only on the position of that remaining nucleus and is independent of the electronic wave function.
+The first term in the above equation is the electronic contribution, named $\langle q_{zz}(\vec{R}_{k})\rangle$, which depends on the ground state wave function.
+The second term, nuclear contribution $\Omega^{nuc}(\vec{R}_{K})$, which arises from the other nuclei in the molecule, depends only on the position of that remaining nucleus and is independent of the electronic wave function.